 Whilst schools can’t eradicate child poverty alone, many are removing or reducing school costs.
 This is helping to mitigate the impact of the inequality in health, wellbeing and learning outcomes being experienced by our children.

-Watch the trailer and then full length film below.
-Or, go directly to the full length film on YouTube (external site).
+Watch the trailer and then full length film below, or go directly to the full length film on YouTube (external site).

 Cost of the school day toolkit

-The toolkit supports the development of interventions to
+It also supports the development of interventions to

 - reduce cost